-The Ultimate Guide to Dallas-Fort Worth International Airport
+The Ultimate Guide to Eating, Drinking, and Killing Time at Dallas-Fort Worth International Airport

-Dallas-Fort Worth International Airport is a hub to the world, serving more than 60 million passengers each year and shuttling them off to hundreds of destinations.
-Its five terminals (there are plans to build a sixth) and 168 gates cover 27 square miles.
-Fun facts: that’s bigger than Manhattan, and the airport has its own zip code.
+Dallas-Fort Worth International Airport is a hub to the world.
+Serving more than 72 million passengers each year and shuttling them off to hundreds of destinations, DFW has five terminals—with plans for a sixth terminal and renovation of terminal C—and 168 gates that span nearly 27 square miles.
+Ahem, that’s bigger than Manhattan.

-Another fun fact?
-DFW is a surprisingly good place to eat, with a diverse selection of restaurants and bars offering quality sustenance to weary travelers.
+The airport is also a surprisingly good place to eat, with a diverse selection of restaurants and bars offering quality sustenance to weary travelers.
 And, if you’ve got time to spare before a flight or during a layover, you can hideout in a comfortable airport lounge stocked with gratis food and drinks.

 Traveling is tiring.
 Minute Suites knows this, so it offers private rooms for getting some sleep during a long layover, plus workstations with everything you need to stay connected.